 Investing in real estate the old-fashioned way is hard.
-Not many investors have enough extra money for a down payment just laying around.
-And even if they did, tying all of that money in a single property might give them pause.
+Not many investors have enough extra money for a down payment just lying around.
+And even if they did, tying all of that money into a single property might give them pause.

-If you’re in this situation, the solution to your problem might just be a Real Estate Investment Trust, also called a “REIT”.
-A REIT operates like an index fund, but for actual real estate properties.
-According to Nareit, approximately 145 million American households (44%) are invested in REITs.
+If you’re in this situation, the solution to your problem might just be a Real Estate Investment Trust, also called a “REIT.”
+A REIT operates like an index fund but for actual real estate properties.
+According to Nareit, approximately 150 million American households (44%) are invested in REITs.

 It combines the best of both worlds: the potential for high gains in the real estate market, but at a level that anyone can afford.
 Keep reading to learn more about this real estate investment option.